 These are the months when the winter starts to settle in, the snow starts to fall and the temperature continues to drop, turning the valley into a winter wonderland.
 The region starts to get covered under thick sheets of snow and sightseeing usually becomes harder during this time.

 Spiti Valley for sure offers something unique in different months of the year, it all depends on what you want to explore and experience when in the valley.
-With this being said, its now time to continue with our Lahaul and Spiti travel guide and know about the ways to reach the Lahaul and Spiti Valley.
+With this being said, its now time to continue with our Lahul and Spiti travel guide and learn about the ways to reach the Lahul and Spiti Valley.

 How To Reach The Spiti Valley